unsteelix/picola/README.md

 # Picola

 A selfhosted image hosting, compressor and loader.
-Uses Sharp for any operations
+Uses Sharp for any image operations

 ## Features